 which makes life in the CMS interesting and exciting, and which depends on you.
-This includes the Young Researchers in Mathematics organisation which runs research student conferences, in the past in Cambridge, Bristol, Warwick and Glasgow; the Junior Algebra/Number Theory/Combinatorics (Anything Else) seminars; various good-luck for exams and farewell parties for the Part III's; the induction day, and lots of other events.
+This includes the Young Researchers in Mathematics organisation which runs research student conferences, in the past in Cambridge, Bristol, Warwick and Glasgow; the Junior Algebra/Number Theory/Combinatorics (Anything Else) seminars; various good-luck for exams and farewell parties for the Part III's; the induction day; the Open Day; helping with the undergraduate exams; and lots of other events.